silverstripe/silverstripe-graphql/README.md

 ```

 As your schema grows, introspecting it dynamically may have a performance hit.
 Alternatively,
-if you have the `silverstripe/assets` module installed (as it is in the default SilverStripe installation),
+if you have the `silverstripe/assets` module installed (as it is in the default Silverstripe installation),
 GraphQL can cache your schema as a flat file in the `assets/` directory.
 To enable this, simply
 set the `cache_types_in_filesystem` setting to `true` on `SilverStripe\GraphQL\Controller`.
 Once enabled,
 a `types.graphql` file will be written to your `assets/` directory on `flush`.